IlexisTheMadcat/LexisPosingSystem/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: 'version: Suggestion Title'
+about: Suggest an idea for this project
 title: ''
-labels: enhancement
+labels: ''
-assignees: IlexisTheMadcat
+assignees: ''

 ---